Jzbonner/programming-cs/OOP-Concepts/OOThoughtProcessNotes.md

 > Sometimes there is a certain convenience in mixing domains.A good example of this pertains to the existence of TV/VCR combinations.
 Granted, it is convenient to have both in the same module.
 However, if the TV breaks, the VCR is unusable—at least as part of the unit it was purchased in

-The choice to favor this convenienve or avoid it will depend heavily on the intended use case of the end user.
+The choice to favor this convenience or avoid it will depend heavily on the intended use case of the end user.
 Sometimes it will be acceptable to mix domains but this should be assessed as a design decision and way the perspectives of convenience versus continued used in light of mechanical/software failure.

 Cardinality is defined as the number of objects that participate in a system, and whether the participation is optional or mandatory.
-To determine cardinaliy, refer to the following questions:
+To determine cardinality, refer to the following questions:
     1. Which objects collaborate with other objects?
     2. How many objects participate in each collaboration?
     3. Is the collaboration optional or mandatory?